neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 filling the given cell and setting the temperature of all contained cells.
-This tutorial describes how to use this feature for homogenized temperature and heat source coupling of OpenMC to MOOSE for a [!ac](TRISO) fueled gas compact.
+This tutorial describes how to use this feature for homogenized temperature and heat source coupling of OpenMC to MOOSE for a [!ac](TRISO) fueled gas reactor compact.
 This example only considers coupling of OpenMC to the solid phase - in [Tutorial 9B](triso_multiphysics.md), we extend this example to consider feedback with the fluid phase as well.

+This tutorial was developed with support from the NEAMS Thermal Fluids Center of Excellence.
+A technical report [!cite](novak_coe) describing the physics models, mesh refinement studies, and auxiliary analyses provides additional context and application examples beyond the scope of this tutorial.

 ## Geometry and Computational Model

-The geometry for this example consists of a unit cell of a [!ac](TRISO)-fueled gas reactor compact, loosely based on a point design available in the literature [!cite](sterbentz).
+The geometry consists of a unit cell of a [!ac](TRISO)-fueled gas reactor compact, loosely based on a point design available in the literature [!cite](sterbentz).
 A top-down view of the geometry is shown in